 In spite of the latest technological advancements, the importance of a business letter has not been reduced.
-Rather we witness that most of the softwares are available for helping and guiding for producing an effective business letter.
-In any case, they are the only tools and may be used if necessary.
+Rather we witness that most of the software are available for helping and guiding for producing an effective business letter.
+In any case, they are only tool and may be used if necessary.
 However, we must understand the mechanical details of a business letter.